Turkish involvement in the Syrian civil war: 2022 cross-border airstrikes

+By August 2022, Airwars estimated that 736–1,189 civilians were killed by Turkish airstrikes in Syria and Iraq since 2015, including 146-170 children, 104-119 women, and 1,400 named victims.
+The Turkish military has denied that any of its strikes have resulted in civilian casualties.
+Turkey launched 339 attacks on North and East Syria in early 2024, killing five civilians and injuring 52, according to the Syrian Democratic Forces.
+The attacks severely damaged infrastructure and essential services, with the SDF and international law experts labeling these actions as war crimes.

-On 26 November 2022, Mazloum Abdi of the Syrian Democratic Forces stated that they halted operations against the Islamic State group due to Turkish attacks on northern Syria.
+On 26 November 2022, SDF commander-in-chief Mazloum Abdi stated that they halted operations against the Islamic State group due to Turkish attacks on northern Syria.
 He also accused Turkish strikes of causing severe damage to the region's infrastructure.
 Two rockets also targeted U.S.-led coalition forces at bases in the northeastern Syrian town of Ash Shaddadi.

-According to the Syrian Observatory of Human Rights, in 2022, Turkish forces killed 138 Kurdish and SDF-fighters, 26 Syrian troops and 74 civilians, including 16 children.
+According to SOHR, Turkish forces killed 138 Kurdish and SDF-fighters, 26 Syrian troops and 74 civilians, including 16 children.
 In addition, 16 Turkish troops were killed in Syria.

-2024 Rojava offensive

-Following the fall of the Assad regime, Turkey and Turkish-backed SNA fighters in northern Syria continued their offensive against U.S.-backed SDF forces.
-On 9 December, SNA fighters captured the city of Manbij.
-The Kobani offensive was launched with the intent to capture the Kurdish-majority city of Kobanî.